 Lisette Lamon and Benjamin Soep papers

-The Lisette Lamon and Benjamin Soep papers include biographical materials, correspondence, and personal narratives documenting Lisette and Ben Soep’s marriage, Ben’s imprisonment and death a Mauthausen, Lisette’s imprisonment at Westerbork and Bergen-Belsen, and her immigration to the United States.
+The Lisette Lamon and Benjamin Soep papers include biographical materials, correspondence, and personal narratives documenting Lisette and Benno Soep’s marriage, Benno’s imprisonment and death a Mauthausen, Lisette’s imprisonment at Westerbork and Bergen-Belsen, and her immigration to the United States.
 The collection also includes photographs stamped "International News Photos” taken in Nazi Germany depicting Hitler and senior members of his staff, Kristallnacht, book burnings, firing squads, and hangings in the forest near the Buchenwald concentration camp.

-Biographical materials include Lisette and Ben Soep’s marriage certificate, a death announcement for Ben copied alongside a quotation from Stefan Zweig, a certificate documenting Lisette’s work at the Westerbork camp hospital, her Bergen-Belsen registration card, a travel permit allowing her to visit London after the war, a certificate documenting her postwar address in Amsterdam, and her United States naturalization certificate.
+Biographical materials include Lisette and Benno Soep’s marriage certificate, a death announcement for Benno copied alongside a quotation from Stefan Zweig, a certificate documenting Lisette’s work at the Westerbork camp hospital, her Bergen-Belsen registration card, a travel permit allowing her to visit London after the war, a certificate documenting her postwar address in Amsterdam, and her United States naturalization certificate.
 Most of the records are photocopies, but the Bergen-Belsen card, travel permit, address certificate, and naturalization certificate are originals.
 Some of the documents are accompanied by English translations.

 Correspondence includes a postcard and letter written by Ben Soep apparently while in custody in the Netherlands and another postcard and letter he wrote from the Mauthausen concentration camp.
 The first two express Ben’s uncertainty about his future and his desire to rejoin his wife and parents, and they are accompanied by English translations.
 The other two are on official camp forms and describe his status, health, and address as well as the rules for corresponding with Mauthausen prisoners.